What Councillors should know about LA FOIP

 Duty to protect – section 23.1 of LA FOIP requires a local authority to have policies and procedures to maintain administrative, technical and physical safeguards that protect personal information.
 For more information on the duty to protect, see IPC resource Privacy Breach Guidelines for Government Institutions and Local Authorities.

 Collection of personal information – sections 24 and 25 of LA FOIP indicate what personal information a local authority can collect and how it can be collected.
-Local Authorities should follow the data minimization principle and collect only what is necessary for the purpose.
+Local authorities should follow the data minimization principle and collect only what is necessary for the purpose.

 Disclosure of personal information – Section 28 of LA FOIP indicates that a local authority should not disclose personal information without the subject individual’s consent, except for the reasons listed under subsection 28(2) of LA FOIP or the Regulations such as for the protection of the health or safety of an individual.
 Accidental disclosures of personal information such as loss or theft is also a privacy breach.
 Safeguards must be in place to protect against accidental disclosure.